benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/components/peripherals/README.md

  - ASAIR AHTXX: component is synchronized with the esp-idf component registry and platform io library registry.
  - AKM AK8975: component is synchronized with the esp-idf component registry and platform io library registry.
+ - AMS AS3935: component is synchronized with the esp-idf component registry and platform io library registry.
  - OSRAM AS7341: component is synchronized with the esp-idf component registry and platform io library registry.
  - ROHM BH1750FVI: component is synchronized with the esp-idf component registry and platform io library registry.
  - Bosch BME680: component development is work in progress (WIP), coming soon (waiting for sensor to arrive)!!